Children's Dental Anesthesia in Gulfport & Pascagoula, MS

 Your child will breathe anesthetic gases through a mask and will quickly fall asleep.
 After they are asleep an IV will be inserted and anesthesia medications will be delivered through it.
 Your child will remain asleep until their dental treatment is completed.
 After the procedure you will be present with your child as they wake up.

 At South Mississippi Smiles we are dedicated to helping your child maintain a healthy smile.
-To schedule an appointment for your child with one of our dentists or to learn more about sedation dentistry, please click HERE.
+To schedule an appointment for your child with one of our dentists or to learn more about sedation dentistry, please click HERE or the button below.

 All services are provided by MS licensed general dentists.

 Of course!
 Not only do we allow parents to stay with their kids during exams and most treatments, we encourage it.
 We have found that having a parent stay with their child lessens the anxiety for both the child, as well as the parent.
 Younger patients will often lay in their parent's lap during the exam to provide the most soothing experience.